xtrime-ru/antizapret-vpn-docker/README.md

 ## OpenConnect (ocserv)

 The `ocserv` service is compatible with OpenConnect and Cisco AnyConnect clients.
 It uses the `10.1.164.0/24` subnet and listens on TCP and UDP port `443`.
-Caddy proxies the TCP channel over the internal Docker network, while Docker publishes only the UDP channel directly from the ocserv container.
+Caddy forwards every public `443/tcp` connection to ocserv over the internal Docker network with PROXY protocol v2, while Docker publishes the UDP channel directly from the ocserv container.
+The Dashboard is available separately on `444/tcp`; no ALPN-based multiplexing is performed on port 443.
-TCP multiplexing uses ALPN: `h2`, `http/1.1`, and `acme-tls/1` stay in Caddy, while TLS clients without HTTP ALPN are sent to ocserv.
-Consequently, an HTTPS client which does not advertise HTTP ALPN will receive the ocserv camouflage response instead of the Dashboard.

 The service is already enabled in the complete `docker-compose.override.sample.yml`.
 For an existing installation, add it to `docker-compose.override.yml` and set a user and a strong password before the first start: